Deputy Clerk of the Closet

-The Deputy Clerk of the Closet is the Domestic Chaplain to the Sovereign of the United Kingdom.
-The office was created in 1677.
-Since 1931, the Deputy Clerk is also the sub-dean of the Chapel Royal (under the Clerk of the Closet).
-The Deputy Clerk is the only full-time clerical member of the Ecclesiastical Household of the Monarch of the United Kingdom.
+The Deputy Clerk of the Closet is deputy for the Clerk of the Closet, an office in the Ecclesiastical Household of the Monarch of the United Kingdom.
+Since 1931, the Deputy Clerk has also served as Sub-Dean of the Chapels Royal, Sub-Almoner and Domestic Chaplain (Buckingham Palace).
+The Deputy Clerk is the only full-time clerical member of the Royal Household.